05:00 PM - 06:00 PM (PDT)

 After a disaster occurs, one essential challenge is to prepare nourishing meals even with diminished access to water and electricity.
 Though pantry food may help with short-term hunger, it will not sustain us in the long-term.
 A post-disaster scenario can tax both our bodies and minds, which makes nutritious, well-balanced, and warm meals critical for surviving, and thriving, during an emergency and its aftermath.

 The Japanese have learned the importance of balanced meals in such situations and accumulated wisdom from their collective history of facing nature-instigated disasters.
 Making recipes for food we eat in our daily lives which can also be used during emergencies helps us to better prepare for disaster scenarios.
 With knowledge of simple techniques and basic staples to keep on hand, we can be ready to create proper meals even with limited water or electricity.

-Kazuko Iida, a cooking expert who advocates for being prepared for emergencies through our daily life practice, will guide us on what to keep in our cabinets along with tips and tricks for cooking satisfying and healthy meals when disasters strike.
-In the webinar, she will share her original recipes including how to cook rice with limited water, as well as a quick but protein-packed side dish, and solutions for how to keep hydrated.
+Kazuko Iida, a cooking expert who advocates for being prepared for emergencies through our daily life practice, guides us on what to keep in our cabinets along with tips and tricks for cooking satisfying and healthy meals when disasters strike.
+In the webinar, she shares her original recipes including how to cook rice with limited water, as well as a quick but protein-packed side dish, and solutions for how to keep hydrated.

 - Easy Rice (with variation for Soft Porridge)

 - Silicon gloves